 Schools can also use this software to allow several students to use the computer at the same time as if they are each having a machine by themselves.

-To set this up, you’ll just need to install the software on the PC with Linux OS and connect extra monitors, USB keyboard and mouse.
+To set this up, you’ll just need to install the software on the PC with Linux OS and connect extra monitors, a USB keyboard, and a mouse.

-Below is a diagram on how it transforms a single typical PC into multiple system stations.
+Below is a diagram of how it transforms a single typical PC into multiple system stations.

-The only limitation about the software is its support for Windows apps which is explained with more details here.
+The only limitation of the software is its support for Windows apps which is explained in more detail here.

 Personal and home users may take advantage of the free 2-user version of Userful Multiplier to turn their dual monitor Linux PC into a dual station PC.